brianr747/platform/README.md

 branch.

 *Key changes:*
-- Package will be split into two parts: <core> and <extension>.
-Users would normally import the <extension> package (which loads the <core>.)
+- Package will be split into two parts: "core" and "extension".
+Users would normally import the "extension" package (which loads the "core".)
 No idea how that would work with PyPi packaging.
 - No features will be added in the branch (because that makes things worse...).
-- The <core> package should only depend on *pandas* and built-in packages (including SQLite).
-So long as you have *pandas* installed, the <core> package should import and function properly.
+- The "core" package should only depend on *pandas* and built-in packages (including SQLite).
+So long as you have *pandas* installed, the "core" package should import and function properly.
 - There will be a single tests directory for both package, but test modules for extensions that import anything other than *pandas* will skip by default.
 This means that the unit tests will run even with no other packages installed.
-- Realistically, close to 100% of the <core> package can be covered with unit tests and end-to-end tests (I use an environment variable to allow skipping of end-to-end tests).
-As for <extensions>, the unit tests will obviously break if you are missing modules that that extensions import.
+- Realistically, close to 100% of the "core" package can be covered with unit tests and end-to-end tests (I use an environment variable to allow skipping of end-to-end tests).
+As for "extensions", the unit tests will obviously break if you are missing modules that that extensions import.
 - Hooks for the "update protocol" will be put into place, and the class interfaces cleaned up.
 It should be clearer what interfaces providers/databases need to support.